Transfer Mechanisms

 Standard Transfers

-Standard transfers use Stripe's separate charge-and-transfer model, where payment capture and merchant transfers are distinct operations.
+Standard transfers use Stripe's separate charges and transfers model, where payment capture and merchant transfers are distinct operations.

 How It Works: